nbrochec/realtimeIPTrecognition/README.md

 Use an UDP receiver to retrieve the predictions.

 ## Related works
-If you use this code in research please the following papers.
+If you use this code in your research, please cite the following papers.

 ```
 @inproceedings{brochec:hal-04642673,